metacpan/metacpan-cpan-extracted/distros/T/Types-SQL/README.md

 The method should return a hash of values that are passed to the `add_column` method of [DBIx::Class::ResultSource](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3AResultSource).

+# SUPPORT FOR OLDER PERL VERSIONS

+Since v0.7.0, the this module requires Perl v5.14 or later.

+Future releases may only support Perl versions released in the last ten years.

+If you need this module on Perl v5.10, please use one of the v0.6.x versions of this module.
+Significant bug or security fixes may be backported to those versions.

+# SEE ALSO

 [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny).

 [Types::SQL::Util](https://metacpan.org/pod/Types%3A%3ASQL%3A%3AUtil), which provides a utility function for translating